 - Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
 This will make the process so much easier.

-- Storage: it needs a few hours of chilling before serving for the mousse to firm up.
-And it should be served cold.
+- Storage: The mousse needs a few hours of chilling before serving to firm up.
+It should be served cold.
 Store leftovers in the refrigerator, covered, or in the freezer.
 Thaw at room temperature until you can cut it.

-- Topping: besides the crushed candy cane you can use shaved chocolate.
-And you can certainly serve this pie with whipped cream.
-I personally think it's too much as it will overpower the mousse.
-But that's me.
+- Topping: In addition to the crushed candy cane, you can use shaved chocolate.
+You can certainly serve this pie with whipped cream.
+I personally think it's too much, as it will overpower the mousse, but that's me.

 Related recipes you might like: